 Remember that repetition is the key to recovery.
 Providing the brain with repetitive stimulation allows you to target the areas you want to improve.
 With time, the brain’s natural rewiring process can allow you to recover function and improve your quality of life after basal ganglia stroke.

 The Road to Recovery

-By exposing the brain to repetitive stimulus, you can help spark neuroplasticity to rewire the brain and regain lost functions.
+Basal ganglia stroke is complex, but it is possible for survivors to restore important functions and improve performance of daily activities.
+This is especially true when a consistent rehabilitation plan is followed.
+By exposing the brain to repetitive stimuli, you can help spark neuroplasticity to rewire the brain and regain lost skills.